Works and Days

 Ancient farmer's almanac

-Works and Days is so different from Theogony that many scholars think it couldn't have been composed by Hesiod.
-Or think it was composed by Hesiod but Theogony was by someone else.
+Works and Days is so different from Theogony that many scholars think it couldn't have been composed by the same author.

-Which sounds like welcome news for anyone who yawned through Theogony and now faces Works and Days.
+Which sounds like welcome news for anyone who yawned through Theogony and now faces the apparent sequel.

-But I said Works and Days is different, not necessarily better.
+But I said Works and Days, attributed to Hesiod, is different from, not necessarily better than, Theogony.
 In fact it's both better and worse in different ways.

 The conceit of Works and Days is that the narrator, a farmer it seems, is trying to school his indebted brother Perses on how to put his life right.
 The observations range from the semi-profound ("The gods desire to keep the stuff of life / Hidden from us.
 If they did not, you could / Work for a day and earn a year's supplies...") to the mundanely prudent ("avoid men's gossip which / Is wicked") to the superstitious ("Plants do not prosper on the midmonth sixth, / But it's a lucky birthday for a male / Unfavourable for girls, either for birth / Or marriage").